web3privacy/web3privacy/README.md

 - [Meson](https://mesonmix.net) - a mix network for cryptocurrency transactions.
 It breaks the link connecting your network-level information to your cryptocurrency transactions ([GitHub](https://github.com/hashcloak/Meson))
 - [Lava](https://lavanet.xyz) - Lava pairs Providers with Applications for scalable, private and uncensored access to Web3.
 - [rotki](https://rotki.com) - rotki is an open source portfolio tracker, accounting and analytics tool that protects your privacy ([GitHub](https://github.com/rotki))
+- [Kachina](https://iohk.io/en/research/library/papers/kachina-foundations-of-private-smart-contracts/) - Foundations of Private Smart Contracts (predecessor to IOG's Midnight)
+- [Beetroot](https://www.beetroot.world) - BEETroot has created and put together the best cryptocurrency tools and dapps that enable anonymity and maintain self-custody whilst swapping across chains, bridging and ramping to and from fiat.
+- [Secure RPC](https://securerpc.com) - SecureRpc is a bare-metal, fully conformant JSON-RPC/gRPC Infrastructure plane that aims to perform well.

 ## Alliances
 - [Leading Privacy Alliance](https://www.leadingprivacy.com) - The purpose of the LPA of Web3 is to speak up for everyone working in the Web3 industry and make them aware of the need for privacy (by design).